-Identify your strengths & weaknesses fast.
-Powerfully lead & develop.
+Identify your strengths and weaknesses fast.
+Powerfully lead, engage and develop.

-Measure the skills that create success for people & their teams.
+Identify and measure the precise skills needed to create success for people and their teams.

-Create efficient training programmes that work, based on science, not hunches.
+Create efficient leadership programmes that work brilliantly, as they’re based on science, not hunches.

-Understand & build competency frameworks proven to bring high performance in a role.
+Understand and build the right competencies and frameworks proven to perform for a given role.

 The world's most trusted EQ test, The EQ-i 2.0, reveals your fifteen EQ components in five key domains of emotional intelligence.